 In the heart of the mountains is the world-famous village of Deià.
 Writer and poet Robert Graves lived (and is buried) here, and it continues to be a magnet for artists and creative people seeking inspiration from their surroundings.
 Many artists and sculptors have been inspired by the twisted gnarled trunks of ancient olive trees.

 The village is also famous for the 5-star hotel known today as Belmond La Residencia.
-Numerous notable people have stayed here, and it was once owned by the famous British businessman and founder of Virgin, Richard Branson.
-The Boss and I stayed once for my birthday and it truly is one of the great hotels of Mallorca (and a member of the Leading Hotels of the World consortium).
+Numerous notable people have stayed here, and the famous British businessman and founder of Virgin, Richard Branson, used to own it.
+We’ve had three one-night stays in this hotel in past and it always has a slight feel of a top-quality English country house hotel – but with Mediterranean cuisine and ambience and, of course, much better weather!
+It’s a member of the Leading Hotels of the World consortium.

 An olive grove restoration project

 In its former life the hotel was an estate where olive oil was produced, and the intention is to restore the 14 hectares of mountain olive groves, which are home to more than 1,500 olive trees – some over a thousand years old.
 Olive production from these groves is increasing year by year as the trees are looked after again.

 Of course, dedicating time and expertise into restoring the groves costs money.
 But the hotel – an innovator in many areas – has come up with the idea of offering olive trees for adoption.
 Anyone wanting to do this will be allocated a tree, and ownership will be marked by means of their name sculpted into an olive wood plaque.
 The money raised from the scheme will go towards the restoration and care of the trees.
 And each year those who adopt a tree will receive a bottle of the ‘liquid gold’ extra virgin olive oil produced from the estate’s olives.